 Razer DeathAdder Elite

-By virtue of being a gaming mouse first, this rodent has arguably the best specifications of all of the mice on this list.
-It sports a true 16,000 DPI optical sensor, with mechanical switches for long-life and support for Razer’s Chroma RGB lighting system.
+By being a gaming mouse first, this rodent has arguably the best specifications of all of the mice on this list.
+It sports a genuine 16,000 DPI optical sensor, with mechanical switches for long-life and support for Razer’s Chroma RGB lighting system.
 It also supports Razer’s powerful back-end software for key remapping and color customization.

 Unlike many of the best ergonomic mice, Razer also produces a left-handed version of its DeathAdder Elite, too.